Coder-Upsilon/little-kb/README.md

-# VectorVault - Knowledge Base Management Webapp
+# VectorVault - Vector Storage & MCP Management Platform

-A Python-based webapp for managing multiple knowledge bases with vector storage and semantic search capabilities.
+A powerful web application for creating vector-indexed knowledge bases with automatic MCP server generation for seamless integration with AI tools like Cline.

 ## Features